 - Where there are no other alternatives, research involving living animals (predominantly rodents) when it is necessary to study or utilise biological responses that cannot be reproduced in tissue culture.

 All applications from the Babraham Research Campus for Home Office Project Licences to use living animals under ASPA are subjected to ethical review and must be approved in advance by an Animal Welfare and Ethical Review Body.
-This committee includes Babraham Institute and non-Babraham Institute scientists, veterinary surgeons, animal care staff and lay members.
+This committee compares potential benefits to human or animal health and welfare arising from the research with possible harms that may result to the animals used.
+Membership includes Babraham Institute and non-Babraham Institute scientists, veterinary surgeons, animal care staff, lay members and observers.

-A commitment to reduce, refine and replace animal experiments, where possible, underpins the work of the committee.
+A commitment to reduce, refine and replace animal experiments, where possible, underpins the work of AWERB.
 The Home Office Inspector has an open invitation to attend the meetings, and receives applications that have been given local approval.
-The Committee also oversees the training of staff permitted to perform procedures on living animals.
+AWERB also oversees the training of staff permitted to perform procedures on living animals.

 Facilities on the Babraham Research Campus are not used to perform animal research involving statutory testing of substances for their safety.
 Investigations of the efficacy or quality of substances may form part of specific, approved programmes of research and development work.

-The main species used in the live animal research are laboratory strains of rodents, with limited numbers of some other species.
+The main species used in the live animal research are laboratory strains of rodents.
 No cats, dogs, horses or primate species are housed on the Babraham Research Campus for research purposes.